angles-n-daemons/angles-n-daemons.github.io/content/posts/20230805-popsql-1-reading-db-pages.md

 With this utility, we can begin to parse the cell payload for a table leaf as defined by the file format:

+> Table B-Tree Leaf Cell (header 0x0d):
+>
- * A payload size varint, which includes itself in the total definition
+> * A varint which is the total number of bytes of payload, including any overflow
- * A rowid value as a varint
+> * A varint which is the integer key, a.k.a. "rowid"
- * The actual row data, which is encoded in a later defined format
+> * The initial portion of the payload that does not spill to overflow pages.
+> * A 4-byte big-endian integer page number for the first page of the overflow page list - omitted if all payload fits on the b-tree page.

 ```python